dicebear/dicebear/apps/docs/pages/styles/big-ears-neutral/index.md

 ---
 title: Big Ears Neutral – Avatar Style
 description: >
-  Create Big Ears Neutral avatars with the DiceBear avatar library.
-Generate unique profile pictures using our free avatar API or JavaScript avatar library.
+  Cartoon face avatar generator: eyes and mouth on a colored square, no head, hair or ears.
+Create Big Ears Neutral avatars with the DiceBear avatar API or JavaScript library.
 outline: [2, 3]
 ---